 If you’re flying in the USA, you have very few rights.
 But elsewhere…

-Here’s a really simple breakdown of what you’re entitled to when your flight goes wrong, depending on where you are, why it happened and how long until you reach your final destination.
-Happy travels!
+Here’s a really simple breakdown of what you’re entitled to when your flight goes wrong, depending on where you are, why it happened — and how long until you reach your final destination.

-If you’re on a domestic US or international flight on any airline but one based in Europe, you are sadly at the airlines mercy.
-In the USA they are not obligated to endorse your ticket over to another airline which is flying, get you a hotel room for the night or even provide any vouchers.
+If you’re on a domestic US or international flight on any airline but one based in Europe, you are sadly at the airlines mercy for US travel.
+In the USA, airlines are not obligated to endorse your ticket over to another airline which is flying, get you a hotel room for the night or even provide any vouchers.